Welcome to Coffee and Coelophysis.

 In terms of cladistics (classifying animals based on ancestral descent) throughout the course of evolution, three clades of animals are of importance: Anapsida, Synapsida and Diapsida

-These three clades recognized by the diversification of the arrangement of skull bones, specifically the presence and position of temporal fenestrae (holes in the skull), a latch where skull bones fuse.
-In humans, we can feel our temporal fenestrae at either side of our skull behind our eye sockets.
-Most vertebrates possess temporal fenestrae, where and how many fenestrae various vertebrate organisms have can classify organisms into clades based on evolutionary lineage.
+The classification into three clades is recognized by the diversification in the arrangement of skull bones, particularly the presence and positioning of temporal fenestrae—holes in the skull where the bones fuse.
+In humans, our temporal fenestrae are palpable on each side of the skull, just behind the eye sockets.
+The presence and number of temporal fenestrae in most vertebrates are key factors in classifying organisms into clades according to their evolutionary lineage.

 For example, below is a graphic of a Massospondylus Skull, labeled the temporal fenestra and another fenestra present in this animal’s skull.